 Let’s see what John has to say….

 Where did you buy this record and when?

 “I think I got this at Tommy’s store in Cranford.
 When, I don’t really remember.
 Had to be maybe in the early 2000’s.”

 Do you own it in any other format?

 What is your over-all impression of this album?

 “I bought it for “Paper Plane”, which is an awesome song.
 But, I don’t remember much about it.
 It didn’t leave much of an impression on me.
 This is what they were known for after their psychedelic era.
 It’s not bad.
 It’s just not my thing.
 Interesting cover of ‘Roadhouse Blues’.”

 How many stars out of five?

-So, the first person that comments with a number from 1 to 16, and a number from 1 to 75, I'll use those numbers to randomly pick the next record that I'll blog. ;-)
+And for my next blog, the first person to comment with a number from 1 to 16, and another number from 1 to 75, that will be my next randomly selected record from John's vault. :-)